JFab68/Working-Copy8.30.25/MCP-SETUP.md

 ### Permission Management

 See `security/mcp-permissions.json` for:
-- Role-based access control
+- Role-based access control (RBAC)
-- Server-specific permissions
+- Server-specific permissions and authentication requirements
-- Security policies and audit requirements
+- Centralized security policies and audit rules

 For detailed security configuration, see `security/consolidated-headers.md`.